guoqinwill/karmada/docs/proposals/scheduling/policy-effetive-strategy/statization-of-propagation-policy.md

   and is only responsible for deploying resources of their own application in a Namespace.
 * Cluster administrator: a person who is familiar with Karmada and is responsible for maintaining Karmada CRD resources such as ClusterPropagationPolicy.

-The cluster administrator does not know which users, which Namespaces, and which resources will be available in the future, so he creates a global default ClusterPropagationPolicy to manage all resource templates.
+The cluster administrator does not know which users, which namespaces, and which resources will be available in the future, so he creates a global default ClusterPropagationPolicy to manage all resource templates.

 As normal users come on board, many resources are already deployed in the cluster federation.